Bifurcations of highly inclined near halo orbits using Moser regularization: Moser Regularization

 \end{lemma}

 If more than four eigenvalues are equal to $1$, the orbit is degenerate and bifurcations may occur.
 Let $X_s$ be a smooth family of vector fields, and let $s \mapsto \gamma_s$ be a smooth one-parameter family of periodic orbits of $X_s$.
-The linearized return map $R_s$ then depends smoothly on $s$, and its eigenvalues can be chosen to vary continuously with $s$.
-In Hamiltonian systems, these eigenvalues lie on the real axis $\mathbb{R}$ or on the unit circle $S^1 \subset \mathbb{C}$.
-Hence, changes in stability may occur when a pair of eigenvalues merges at $1$ (\emph{tangent bifurcation}), at $-1$ (\emph{period-doubling bifurcation}), or when two pairs collide on $S^1$ and leave the unit circle as a complex quadruple (\emph{Krein collision})~\cite{howard_mackay_linear_stability_1987}.
+The linearized return map $R_s$ then depends smoothly on $s$, and its eigenvalues can be chosen to vary continuously with $s$: the latter claim follows from Theorem~5.1 and~5.2 in \cite[Chapter 2]{kato_eigenvalues}.
+In Hamiltonian systems, these eigenvalues follow the symplectic eigenvalue theorem: if $\lambda$ is an eigenvalue, then so are $\bar \lambda$, $1/\lambda$ and $1/\bar \lambda$.
+They either lie on the real axis $\mathbb{R}$ or on the unit circle $S^1 \subset \mathbb{C}$, or appear as complex quadruples.
+Hence, changes in stability may occur when a pair of eigenvalues merges at $1$ (\emph{tangent bifurcation}), at $-1$ (\emph{period-doubling bifurcation}), or when two pairs collide on $S^1$ and leave the unit circle as a complex quadruple (\emph{Krein collision}),~\cite{howard_mackay_linear_stability_1987}.
 Below we describe the local bifurcations relevant to our study, following the terminology of~\cite{campbell_bifurcations_1999}.